The Physics Benevolent Fund

 How to apply

-To apply for support from the Physics Benevolent Fund, please complete the contact form (Word doc, 13.6KB) and send it to [email protected].
+To apply for support from the Physics Benevolent Fund, please complete the application form (DOC, 29KB) and send it to [email protected].
 If you need the form in a different language, please advise by email.

 Please do not hesitate to get in touch by completing the form: the Physics Benevolent Fund is here to help you or your loved ones, and any conversation or application will be treated with strict confidence.